-The crypto coin operates on the blockchain technology which acts as an electronic public ledger.
-It can controlled by anyone in the world.
-All you need is a working internet connection & anonymously you’re in the crypto space.
+The crypto coin operates on blockchain technology which acts as an electronic public ledger.
+Anyone in the world can control it.
+All you need is a working internet connection & anonymity, and you’re in crypto.
 These transactions within the crypto space can be tracked & verified using this ledger.
-The blockchain is visible to everyone on the blockchain network which affects verification.
+The blockchain is visible to everyone on the blockchain network, which affects verification.

 In November 2008, Satoshi Nakamoto shared a white paper entitled “Bitcoin: A Peer-to-Peer Electronic Cash System.”
 He shared this via email to elite cryptographers!